kvasnicka/phdthesis/README.md

 Folder union contains the program for solving the model of Chapter 4 (Optimal fiscal policy in a currency union)

-Each of the three folders contains a folder 'parameters', in which there is a sample parameter file (baseline.txt), which contains all options.
+Each of the three folders contains a folder 'parameters', in which there is a sample parameter file (baseline.txt), which contains all relevant parameters.
 The name of the parameter file can be passed to the program via a command line argument.
 For example, if the executable file is 'union', running the command 'union baseline' loads the parameters from file baseline.txt in folder parameters.
 If the program is run without argument, the parameter file parameters/baseline.txt is used.